hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/699_scc_xiv.md

 Mahashaya lay fasting in his humbled tiled lodgings in Calcutta.
 Myself, Swami Turiyananda, and another went together and appeared at Nag Mahashaya's cottage.
 Seeing us he rose from his bed.
-We said, 'We shall have our Bhikshâ (food) here today.'
+We said, 'We shall have our Bhikshā (food) here today.'
 At once Nag Mahashaya brought rice, cooking pot, fuel, etc. from the bazaar and began to cook.
 We thought that we would eat and make Nag Mahashaya also eat.
 Cooking over, he gave the food to us; we set apart something for him and then sat down to eat.